Visualization Systems - Vision and Perspective

 Project versioning is handled outside of Ignition.
 The file system that stores data in Ignition stores everything as a series of files.
 You can use any tool you'd like to save or export theses files outside of Ignition, including using versioning software to keep track of your changes.

-Ignition is such a diverse application that it can work in any field you can imagine and more.
-Just a few examples: Oil and gas, food and beverage, automotive, medical, air traffic control, water - waste water, and many more.
+Ignition is such a diverse application that it can work in any field you can imagine.
+Just a few examples: Oil and gas, food and beverage, automotive, medical, air traffic control, water, and waste water.
 You can get anything you want set up in Ignition.
 To see a few live example screens, check out our online demo project examples for Vision and Perspective.
 They are packed with samples of the features and functions you might want to use from reporting, to history, to HMI optimization.

 What Is not in a Project?